Skip to content

 4) Physical appearance

-When you’re perfectionistic about your physical appearance, you can worry too much about grooming, hairstyle or what to wear.
+When we’re perfectionistic about our physical appearance, we can worry too much about grooming, hairstyle or clothing.

-In college, my friend D. and I talked for 2 hours straight as soon as we met.
+In college, my friend Emily (not her real name) and I talked for 2 hours straight as soon as we met.

 Then, one evening, she confessed her struggle with bulimia.

-I felt enraged.
 I didn’t have the maturity and knowledge to understand.
-D. calmly answered my hail of questions.
 It shocked me that she hadn’t been aware of her actions.

-Now I know.
-Defense mechanisms like denial are unconscious responses to protect us from conflicts, anxiety or pain.
-D. somehow found her way through the fog and reached out to me—that takes courage.
+I later learned that defense mechanisms like denial are unconscious responses to protect us from anxiety or pain.
+Emily reached out to me through the fog—that takes courage.

 We all feel the pressure to meet conventional beauty standards.

-But conforming to them harms everyone.
-Each time you criticize your body or someone else’s, you’ve fallen prey to consumerism.
+But each time we criticize our body or someone else’s, we’ve fallen prey to consumerism.

-“A flower does not think of competing to the flower next to it.
-It just blooms.” ―Zen Shin
+“A flower does not think of competing with the flower next to it.
+It just blooms.” ―Koshin Ogui

 5) Home / environment